On Typesetting Engines: A Programmer's Perspective

 Among many typesetting concepts, the typesetting engine is one of the core concepts.
 Basically, a typesetting engine is a piece of software that decides how the glyphs, graphics, tables, etc. are laid out for printing or digital display.

-In this post, I would like to explore the pros and cons of some popular typesetting engines: HTML/CSS, LaTeX.js (opens in a new tab), LaTeX (opens in a new tab), Typst (opens in a new tab), react-pdf (opens in a new tab) and conclude why PPResume chose LaTeX as the default typesetting engine.
+In this post, I would like to explore the pros and cons of some popular typesetting engines: HTML/CSS, LaTeX, LaTeX.js, Typst, react-pdf and conclude why PPResume chose LaTeX as the default typesetting engine.

 But before we start, let us agree on some glossaries that will be used thoughout whole post.
 Yes this is a long post and it takes time and energy to read.
 Don’t complain to me later.
 I warned you here!